Skip to main content

 Should bridge and DSCR content link to pricing?

 Yes.
-Once a user understands the category difference, the next step is usually to compare scenarios and determine fit.
+Once someone understands the category difference, the next logical step is to compare real-world scenarios and see which structure fits the deal.

 Related guides